 When looking for the cheapest prepaid sim card for Oman then the Ooredoo package for 2 OMR ($5.2) with 1 GB data + 500 MB social media is the best deal you can find at Muscat Airport.

-However, this is the bare minimum and 1 GB of data runs out very fast.
-Since most people travel to Oman for 1 week only there is a great deal available.
-Both, Ooredoo and Omantel offer the exact same package for 5 OMR ($13) with 7 GB data + 1 GB social media.
+This is the bare minimum and 1 GB of data runs out pretty fast if you use a lot of social media apps.
+Since most people travel to Oman for about 1 week there is a great deal available.
+Both, Ooredoo and Omantel offer the exact same package for 5 OMR ($13 USD) with 7 GB data + 1 GB social media.

 Since prices are more or less the same for Ooredoo and Omantel it comes down to who has the best 4G/5G network in Oman and that is Omantel.
 Therefore Traveltomtom regards Omantel as the best prepaid Oman sim card at Muscat Airport.